conwetlab/WMarket/doc/user-guide.rst

 .. image:: /images/user-guide/contextual_menu_provider.png
    :align: center

-Once that you hace clicked the button, you will be redirected to the following
+Once that you have clicked the button, you will be redirected to the following
 page:

 .. image:: /images/user-guide/register_description.png